 - Embrace the challenges of future development with Chaos Engineering -

 Russ Miles, CEO of ChaosIQ.io, works with you to explore how to integrate Chaos Engineering into your existing systems so that you can identify weaknesses early as well as leverage Chaos Engineering as an empirical tool for the testing and rectification of systems in production.

 Developers, DevOps engineers and managers – such as CIOs and CTOs – who are already working with complex, large-scale systems or microservices and are looking to strengthen their best practices to build confidence and resilience in their systems.

-Chaos Engineering is an empirical discipline for defining experiments where the weaknesses of a complex, or even chaotic, system can be explored, discovered and eventually rectified.
-Most frequently practiced in Production, Chaos Engineering helps you learn about your system so that it can be continuously improved in the face of current and future conditions.
+This Chaos Engineering course gives you the knowledge and tools to use Chaos Engineering to learn about your system so that it can be continuously improved in the face of current and future conditions.

 Learn how to:

-- Design, Build and Execute careful and controlled Chaos Engineering experiments to learn about weaknesses in your complex production systems.
+- Design, build and execute controlled Chaos Engineering experiments to learn about weaknesses in your complex production systems

 - Explore real-world examples to see the concepts of Chaos Engineering in action

 Day 1 - Designing and Applying Your First Chaos Experiments

 - What is Chaos Engineering and Why do I need it?